Get insider access

 4. Best Wired On-Ear Headphones

 The best wired on-ear headphones we've tested are the Audio-Technica ATH-M60x.
 Wired headphones are a good option if you want the lowest latency option for watching videos or care about audio quality.
 These come with a detachable cable and two 1/8" to 1/4" adapters, meaning you can easily plug them into a mixer, amp, phone, or computer.
-Their design keeps audiophiles in mind, so unlike the Beats Solo3 2019 Wireless, they don't have a mic or onboard controls.
+Their design keeps audiophiles in mind, so they don't have a mic or onboard controls like the Beats Solo 4 Wireless.
 As a result, you can't use them to make phone calls or easily skip a track when you're on the go.

 Their sound profile is neutral and well-balanced, so they're suitable for fans of different genres and types of content.
 While most of the bass response is very accurate, there's some overemphasis in the high-bass range, adding a touch of extra boom and warmth to mixes.
 Vocals and lead instruments still sound present and clear, though you can't customize their mix since they aren't compatible with a companion app.

 Fortunately, these on-ears are decently comfortable and well-built, and they come with a soft pouch to keep dust off the headphones when not in use.
-However, if you're looking for an even more comfortable pair of wired on-ears, you can check out the Sennheiser HD 25 instead.
+However, if you want an even more comfortable pair of wired on-ears, check out the Sennheiser HD 25 instead.
 Their ear pads aren't as cushioned, but they're still easy to wear with glasses, and their headband splits for a more stable fit.
 That said, their bass-heavy sound won't be ideal for everyone.

 See our review